 If you’re struggling to pay an unexpectedly high phone bill or keep up with your regular bill payments, then the first thing you should do is call your network provider, and it is crucial that you do so.
 Speak to their billing team about your situation.
 They may be able to move you onto a different, cheaper tariff to help make your future bills more manageable, and set up a payment plan to pay back anything you have outstanding.
 A payment plan spreads the cost of what you owe, allowing you to pay it back affordably over a period of time instead of one lump sum.
 Speaking to your network provider about your situation can prevent them from taking action such as referring your account to a debt collection agency, which can come with additional fees and be very stressful to deal with.

 Seek free and impartial financial advice

 It’s very important you speak to an expert about your situation.
-We’ve rounded up some of the free-to-use debt advice services in the UK that you may want to contact in our payday debt help guide – these include StepChange, the Money Advice Service, National Debtline or Citizens Advice.
+We’ve rounded up some of the free-to-use debt advice services in the UK that you may want to contact in our payday debt help guide – these include StepChange, the Money Helper, National Debtline or Citizens Advice.
 They can advise you on what is the next best step to tackle your debts and get a handle on your finances.

 What if my network provider has already sold the debt to a debt collection agency?